Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Connect-MsolService.md

 ```

 ### -AzureEnvironment
-The deployment type to use for connecting to Microsoft Azure Active Directory in different region.
+Specifies the deployment type to use to connect to Azure Active Directory in different region.
-Possible values are AzureCloud, AzureChinaCloud, AzureGermanyCloud and USGovernment.
+Valid values are:

+* AzureCloud
+* AzureChinaCloud
+* AzureGermanyCloud
+* USGovernment

 ```yaml
 Type: AzureEnvironment